gianlucamancini7/ml_project2/submission_folder/scripts_regression/README.md

 *Supervisors:* Roberto Castello and Dasaraden Mauree

 ## Scripts info
 - **ridge_regression.ipynb:** perform the cross- validated ridge regression.
-Description of all the settings of the scripts is contained inside under *settings* markdown cell.
+Description of all the settings of the scripts is contained inside under *Settings* markdown cell.
 By default, results (plots and 4 ``.txt`` files) are saved in ``/results/ ridge_regression``.
 Be sure that an empty image folder is already present in the result target directory.
 Saved plot will be overwritten; data will be added on the ``.txt`` file if already present.
+Detailed information on how to deal with possible ``MemoryError`` are in the script under *Settings* markdown cell.
+Generally, it is useful to reduce the training matrix dimension.

 - **baseline.ipynb:** perform the baseline ridge regression.
-Description of all the settings of the scripts is contained inside under *settings* markdown cell.
+Description of all the settings of the scripts is contained inside under *Settings* markdown cell.
 By default, results (plots and 4 ``.txt`` files) are saved in ``/results/baseline``.
 Be sure that an empty image folder is already present in the result target directory.
 Saved plot will be overwritten; data will be added on the ``.txt`` file if already present.
+Detailed information on how to deal with possible ``MemoryError`` are in the script under *Settings* markdown cell.
+Generally, it is useful to reduce the training matrix dimension.

 - **neural_network.ipynb:**